patrickmineault/codebook/docs/cka.md

     np.testing.assert_allclose(c, 1.0)
 ```

-Run it in pytest - it works!
+Run it in pytest---it works!
 That means we did the centering correctly.
 Indeed, we correctly removed `X.mean(axis=0)` from `X` and `Y.mean(axis=0)` from `Y`.
-But wait a minute - when we center in our function, do we change the original matrix?
+But wait a minute---when we center in our function, do we change the original matrix?
 We can add a test to check that:

 ````console
 (cb) ~/Documents/codebook_examples/cka$ pytest .